 So there has to be some concern.

-But if you don't start with that basis, if instead you say, here's an individual and we're going to look at everything he's done in his entire life, there's none of us, myself, probably you, Sean, everybody, or they might not find something in your entire life.
+But if you don't start with that basis, if instead you say, here's an individual and we're going to look at everything he's done in his entire life, there's none of us, myself, probably you, Sean, everybody, who they might not find something in your entire life.

-That's very dangerous, and you shouldn't target a person.
+And you shouldn't target a person.

 You need to just investigate real criminal activity.